Education and Workforce

 Sponsor: Sen. Timothy "Tim" Dunn (R)

 Summary: Appropriate $6,000,000 each from the Arizona State General Fund for FY 2025-2026 to the Arizona Department of Education (ADE) for the Continuing High School and Workforce Training Program, the Adult Workforce Diploma Program Fund, and the Community College Adult Education Workforce Development Program, respectively, to be used to further each program’s mission.
 Permits the Arizona State Board of Education (ADBE) to approve program schools with a total projected full time enrollment of no more than 780.
 Requires approved program providers to report the number of currently enrolled students for whom invoices have been submitted and the number of currently enrolled students for whom invoices have not been submitted in monthly invoices pursuant to this legislation.
 Requires the ADE to provide a written update on the approved program providers by the last calendar day of each month and list the information that must be included in that report.
 Adds that eligible program applicants for adult education programs provide adult education and literacy activities to prepare adult learners for, or provide adult learners with access to, integrated education and training models, pursuant to state law.
 Requires the ABDE and ADE to accept applications between July 1 and June 30 annually, and to determine whether each program applicant meets the requirements of this legislation no later than six weeks after the receipt of a completed application.
 Adds that the ADE is required to distribute fund monies to all eligible program schools on a quarterly basis and breaks out funding allocations and limits.
 Defines how a program school must use the monies received pursuant to this legislation.
 Exempts appropriations in this legislation from lapsing of appropriations provisions.
 Contains an emergency clause.
+AS PASSED SENATE.

 Comment: